-ANSYS finite element package (ANSYS User's Guide [21]) was used to solve the stated problem.
+ANSYS finite element package [21] was used to solve the stated problem.
 Control of the fracture condition (4) fulfillment in all of the sample points and new surface creation when rupture criterion is implemented was carried out by a separate ANSYS ADPL subroutine.

-In figure 3 locations of nodes where the fracture occurred are marked.
+Figure 6 shows the sample state after the simulation is finished.
+Damage localized at down part of the sample is due to finite dimensions of a sample and represent cleavage fracture that occurred after compressive waves have reflected from lower boundary.
+In Fig. 7, locations of nodes where the fracture occurred are marked.
 This gives a possibility to assess dimensions of crater that is formed after the SMART1 impact.
-Damaged zone is found to be about 10 meters in diameter and about 3 meters deep.
-Zone where the material is fully fragmented (crater formed) can be assessed having 7-10 meters in diameter and 3 meters deep.
-This result is coinciding with ESA estimations of dimensions of crater formed due to SMART1 impact [22],[23].
+Damaged zone is found to be about 10 m in diameter and about 3 m deep.
+Zone where the material is fully fragmented (crater formed) can be assessed having 7-10 m in diameter and 3 m deep.
+This result is coinciding with ESA estimations of dimensions of crater formed due to SMART1 impact [22, 23].